ibauk/sm3/help/dnf.md

 ## DNF - **D**id **N**ot **F**inish

 Any entrant actually starting the rally will be classified as either Finisher or ‘Did Not Finish’.
 DNF status is applied automatically in a variety of circumstances.
-### Excessive speed
-Each rally may employ a range of measures designed to deter/punish excessive use of speed.
-In particular the software provides a mechanism to monitor and sanction overall average speeds.
-One possible sanction is DNF for those exceeding a specified threshold.

 ### Finished too late
 Each rally specifies a start time, a finish time and a number of hours.
 The start time is the earliest possible start time for any entrant.
 The finish time is the latest possible finish time, anyone whose check-in time is later than this is DNF.
 The number of hours is added to the entrant’s start time to give that entrant’s individual cutoff time, anyone whose check-in time is later than this is DNF.